t0rqd/Lenovo_Type_20FB/README.md

 ## System Settings and Features

-** Suspend and Hibernate **
+**Suspend and Hibernate**

 With stock install, closing the lid firmly enables suspend sleep state S3.
 No configurations were done for this.

-Hibernation, when selected from the "Log Out" options panel sends system into sleep state S4 without special configuration required.
+Hibernation, when selected from the "Log Out" options panel sends system into sleep state S4.
+No configurations were done for this.
+Wake process goes through boot sequence and permits use of disk encryption that I have configured.